-- You don’t need to stretch a muscle more than once or twice or for more than 30 seconds.
+- Stretching can be done quickly.
+You don’t need to stretch a muscle more than once or twice or for more than 30 seconds.
 This won’t have much of an effect.
 It’s a nice advantage for exercising when time is short.

 - If you feel any searing or sharp pains, you may have injured yourself, go to the doctor especially if you have hear a popping sound or are bruised from stretching.
 If you stick to the first tip at the top though, the likelihood of this happening is very minimal.
 If you are tired during your workout, so much so that you can’t keep the correct form when doing exercises, rather take a break, this will also prevent injury.

 So now you have it.
 Stretching is awesome!
 Enjoy your stretchy time 🙂